nini22P/mpv-tauri/README.md

 ### Configure Window Transparency

-For MPV to properly embed into your Tauri window, you need to configure transparency:
+For mpv to properly embed into your Tauri window, you need to configure transparency:

 #### 1. Set window transparency in `tauri.conf.json`: